JTech Communications Logo

 • Search ads

-One of JTech's Search Ads with extensions
+An Example of Our PPC Search Ads with Extensions

-One of JTech's Search Ads with extensions
+An Example of Our PPC Search Ads with Extensions

 When to Use Search Engine Optimization

 So, how do SEO and PPC work together to improve the results you see from both?
+In our experience, they mesh in the following ways.

-PPC tells search engine algorithms how customers interact and engage with your website.
-Using ads to increase your website traffic can give your organic traffic a boost because increased traffic tells search engine algorithms that customers enjoy what you offer.
+Using ads to increase your website traffic can give your organic traffic a boost.
+Increased traffic tells search engine algorithms that customers enjoy what you offer.

 Monthly inbox insights.